N0-C0M/Serenada/serenada_protocol_v1.md

 **MVP recommendation:** server assigns the `cid` on join and returns it in `joined`.

 ### 2.2 Session ID (`sid`)
 Server assigns `sid` per WebSocket connection and returns it in `joined`.
+For SSE, the client may pass a `sid` in the URL and the server will reuse it.
 Clients include it in subsequent messages.
-Server may also map it implicitly to the socket.

 ### 2.3 Host
 - The **host** is the **first successful joiner** of a room (when room has no participants).